 There are two major schools of thought when it comes to how much weight you want to carry:

-- Be very specific: Know the exact empty weight of your pack, the weight of each item you’re taking, how much all of it together weighs, then how much the water and food weighs for the length of your trip.
+- Be very specific: Know the exact empty weight of your pack, the weight of each item you’re taking, how much all of it together weighs, then how much the water and food weigh for the length of your trip.

-- Wing it: Bring the stuff you feel you need, and have no idea what the end weight is.
+- Wing it: Bring the stuff you feel you need and have no idea what the end weight is.
 If you hoist it up and it’s too heavy, you drink some water or take something out.
 If it’s light, throw some more whisky in there (or another heavy object.)

 Both trains of thought are valid.
 It’s a good idea to know generally how much weight you are capable of carrying, but it’s more important to know the range of weight your backpack can carry.

 Many times there’s a long list of features for modern backpacks listed in a spec sheet — some are obvious, others never really explained.
 Here’s a glossary of popular features used today for backpacking backpacks.
 Please write to us in the comments if you’d like more terms added!